otam-mato/nodejs_mysql_web_app_terraform/README.md

-# Node.JS Web App.
+# Node.JS - MySQL Web App.
 Deployment automation with Terraform
 > **Note:** The series of demo projects experimenting with the same Node.js app.<br><br>
 > In this demo I automate the deployment of the app using Terraform.